hachiko-8ko/join-to-javascript/README.md

 [System.Linq Documentation](https://docs.microsoft.com/sv-SE/dotnet/api/system.linq.enumerable?view=net-6.0)

+See [JOIN to Python](https://github.com/hachiko-8ko/join-to-python) for a different implementation.

 ### Caveats

 Arrays have had prototype modifications to allow the same methods found on the Enumerable class to appear.
 This makes it easier to code, but creates a problem.
 Arrays already have their own methods like join() and concat() and sometimes they don't even do the same thing, so I had to use my own names.
 To whit, \_q\_ has